 Gaining Entry: Unlocking The Door

 So far we have a bank vault where players can gain entry through the use of explosives.
 Great!
 What happens next?
 Well, usually once you have got the goods you need to escape without getting caught.
-We are going to use a new instance of just the Vault Door to create another obstacle.
-This obstacle will get in the way of the player escaping.
+We are going to add an outer door as an extra obstacle to get in the way of the player reaching the vault.

 Add a different door Mesh to your hotbar and add it to the Game World.